Broker-Dealer Accounting Conference Self-Study Webinar

 3:40 – 4:40 PM

-As digital assets, blockchain applications, and fintech innovations continue to evolve, Broker-Dealers face a complex mix of regulatory, operational, and compliance challenges.
-This session will explore the following:
+As digital assets, blockchain applications, and fintech innovations continue to evolve, broker-dealers face a complex mix of regulatory, operational, and compliance challenges.
+We will discuss the following:

 • The use of digital and crypto assets by broker-dealers

-• Current regulations and what to expect in the future
+• Current updates and what to expect in the future

 • Custody and safeguarding obligations

-• Tracking and accounting including impact of distributed ledger technology
+• Basis tracking and accounting, including impact of distributed ledger technology

 Closing Remarks